Vinny Nittoli: Seattle Mariners (second stint)

 On November 6, 2020, Nittoli signed a minor league contract with the Seattle Mariners organization.
 He was invited to Spring Training, but did not make the club and was assigned to the Triple-A Tacoma Rainiers to begin the season.
 After posting a 3.50 ERA in 11 games with Tacoma, on June 18, 2021, Nittoli was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut on June 23, pitching one inning against the Colorado Rockies.
 In the game, he notched his first MLB strikeout, punching out Rockies infielder Chris Owings.

 On July 27, Nittoli was designated for assignment by the Mariners.
 On July 30, Nittoli was outrighted back to Triple-A Tacoma.
 On August 27, Nittoli was released by the Mariners.

 Minnesota Twins

 On August 28, 2021, Nittoli signed a minor league contract with the Minnesota Twins.
-He was assigned to the Triple-A St. Paul Saints.
-He elected free agency on November 7, 2021.
+He made seven appearances for the Triple-A St. Paul Saints, posting an 0–1 record and 2.45 ERA with 10 strikeouts and one save across 7 1/3 innings pitched.
+Nittoli elected free following the season agency on November 7.

 New York Yankees

 On November 8, 2021, Nittoli signed a minor league contract with the New York Yankees organization.
-He opted out of his contract and became a free agent on July 16, 2022.
+He made 22 appearances (four starts) for the Triple-A Scranton/Wilkes-Barre RailRiders, compiling a 4–1 record and 3.44 ERA with 44 strikeouts across 36 2/3 innings pitched.
+Nittoli opted out of his contract and became a free agent on July 16, 2022.